News about our museum

 Purchased for the Archive by members of the Museum Archive Group.

 A demonstration signal has been erected outside the Museum signal box.
-It is the refurbished up starter from platform 2, replaced last year.
 It is connected to lever 6 in the signal box so can be operated.
 The closeness of it to the signal box allows visitors to see the rods and levers which make it operate.

 The cost of refurbishment was met by a grant from the Bluebell Railway Trust.
 The Museum is grateful to Bluebell S+T for help in making the signal operable.